Pages

 CMNH_HCA_B01_010

-Dear Mr Mellor, In what I said yesterday I did not expect complainingly.
+In what I said yesterday I did not speak complainingly.
 I have thrown my heart into the work here and I want to succeed.
 I spoke only in the interest of the museum.
-If after consideration the committee still desire the present conditions I will go ahead and do the best I can under those circumstances.
+If after consideration the committee still desires the present conditions I will go ahead and do the best I can under those circumstances.
 The committee wishes us to make a creditable showing on November 5th.
 This will necessitate a great amount of work and a loss of time cannot be afforded.
-By the present conditions of which I speak great limitations are placed upon us; comparatively little can be done and much time is always sure to be lost if the committee understand these limitations and still desire us to work under them I will do so.
-I am here to do the will of the committee to carry out the plans for the museum and to do my best to [build?] up the museum using the best of my ability and judgment.
+By the present conditions of which I speak great limitations are placed upon us; comparatively little can be done and much time is always sure to be lost.
+If the committee understands these limitations and still desires us to work under them I will do so.
+I am here to do the will of the committee to carry out the plans for the museum and to do my best to build up the museum using the best of my ability and judgment.
 I desire though that the limitations, of which I speak, under which I work, and that probable results may be understood by the committee so that I may not be held accountable